About The Course

-Students must be working at E3 or above for Maths and English and have the ability to be independent on campus.
+Students must be working at Entry 3 or above for English and maths and have the ability to be independent on campus.

 Suitability for the programme will be assessed on an individual basis, at interview and during the first six weeks of the programme.

 If successful, students will be encouraged to progress onto a Supported Internship, Level 1 or 2 vocational course, or other further educational opportunity.
 This is based on an individual assessment.

 - Vocational Studies – Animal Care, Horticulture, Hospitality, Sport or Media

 - English and Maths